TonyHill26/LevelUp/content/post/2020-10-19-durham/index.md

 <!--more-->

-> Professor Jacqui Ramagge, Executive Dean for the Faculty of Science at Durham University, said: "We are proud to be taking the lead in a programme which will impact the lives of many young people in the North East and more broadly across the UK."
+Professor Jacqui Ramagge, Executive Dean for the Faculty of Science at Durham University, said: "We are proud to be taking the lead in a programme which will impact the lives of many young people in the North East and more broadly across the UK."

-> "Here at Durham University we are passionate about helping students succeed, regardless of their background or circumstances.
-We are delighted that Dr Tony Hill's gift will support us to do just that."
+> "Here at Durham University we are passionate about helping students succeed, regardless of their background or circumstances."

+"We are delighted that Dr Tony Hill's gift will support us to do just that."

+Find out more about the programme [here](https://www.durham.ac.uk/departments/academic/physics/research/levelling-up/) on the Durham University website.

-Read the full [press release](https://www.dur.ac.uk/experience/news/?itemno=42895) from Durham University.
+Read the full [story](https://www.palatinate.org.uk/programme-launched-by-durham-university-to-support-north-east-students/) on the Durham University student website.